SarahGrozav1/NewYork-Fashion/README.md

 USER STORY

 `
-As a User, I would like to be able to manage my store so that I can easily keep track of what clothes have been selled.
+As a User, I would like to be able to manage my store so that I can easily keep track of what clothes have been sold.
 `

 IMPLEMENTATION